EncycloFusion/encyclofusion.github.io/wiki/index.md

         url: "/clickjam/"
 ---

 EncycloFusion is a Wiki all about [Clickteam]!
 We have information about Clickteam products both new and old, [extensions](GET), facts, community resources and documentation!
 If you would like to contribute, please check out our [Getting Started Page]!
+EncycloFusion is a successor and continutation of the old ClickWiki that was discontinued back in 2023.

 [Clickteam]: /clickteam
 [Extensions]: /extensions